dmbarbour/glas/glas-src/language-g0/README.md

 ## Top Level

-The top-level of a g0 file consists of imports, definitions, assertions, and an export function.
+The top-level of a g0 file consists of imports, definitions, assertions, and export declarations.
 Simple line comments are also supported.

         # comments start with # and run to end of line.